Skip to main content

 International Student Over-Hour Restrictions

 International students have a maximum weekly work limit of 20 hours.
 Given that an F-1 or J-1 visa is designated for academic purposes, prioritizing school studies over employment is crucial.
 The U.S. Federal code limits how much international students can work.
-Consequently, exceeding the 20 hour limit, even by one minute, can lead to visa termination.
+Consequently, exceeding the 20 hour limit, even by one minute, can lead to lawful status termination.

 International Student Employees Flyer